Table of Contents

-Pseudohypertrophy of the calf muscles will be noted in most patients while other voluntary muscles will show weakness and wasting.
-Lumbar lordosis, waddling gait and Gower’s sign where the patients use their hands for support during rising up are also common.
+Pseudohypertrophy of the calf muscles is noted in most patients, while other voluntary muscles show weakness and wasting.
+Lumbar lordosis, waddling gait, and Gower’s sign, where the patients use their hands for support while standing up, is also common.

-Serum creatine kinase will be markedly elevated than normal range and muscle biopsy with genetic testing are confirmatory for the diagnosis.
-Muscle biopsy shows degeneration and regeneration with fibrosis, fat and connective tissue deposition in the muscles.
+Serum creatine kinase is markedly elevated, and muscle biopsy with genetic testing confirms the diagnosis.
+Muscle biopsy shows degeneration and regeneration with fibrosis, fat, and connective tissue deposits in the muscles.

 Becker Muscular Dystrophy (BMD)

-This is also an X-linked recessive muscular dystrophy that affects the dystrophin gene.
-Compared to DMD, Becker dystrophy presents later in life with milder but variable severity.
+This is an X-linked recessive muscular dystrophy that affects the dystrophin gene.
+The disease mainly affects male patients.
+It is similar to DMD, but can be distinguished from the disease because Becker dystrophy presents later in life with milder, but variable, severity.

 Guillain-Barré Syndrome (GBS)

-GBS is an autoimmune disorder with antibodies against peripheral nerves secondary to a preceding infection.
-The infection with campylobacter jejuni, cytomegalovirus or Epstein-Barr virus is responsible for formation of antibodies which lead to demyelination of the peripheral nerves.
+GBS is an autoimmune disorder with antibodies against peripheral nerves, secondary to a preceding infection.
+An infection with campylobacter jejuni, cytomegalovirus, or Epstein-Barr virus is responsible for the formation of antibodies, leading to peripheral nerve demyelination.

 Clinical picture of GBS

-Over a period of 2-4 weeks, the disorder will manifest as progressive symmetric muscle weakness or paralysis that involves limbs, respiratory muscles, face and bulbar muscles accompanied by diminished or absent reflexes.
+After 2-4 weeks, the disorder will manifest as progressive symmetric muscle weakness or paralysis that involves limbs or respiratory, facial, and bulbar muscles, accompanied by diminished or absent reflexes.
 Respiratory or oropharyngeal involvement requires prolonged ventilatory support and airway protection.
-Facial nerve paresis, pain and autonomic dysfunction may be present.
+Facial nerve paresis, pain, and autonomic dysfunction may be present.

-CSF analysis will show albuminocytologic dissociation, which is elevated protein with normal white cell count.
-Plasmapharesis and immunoglobulin therapy (IVIG) are the main stay of treatment as well as breathing support and physical therapy.
+CSF analysis will show albuminocytologic dissociation, which is an elevated protein with a normal white cell count.

 Myasthenia Gravis (MG)

 MG is an autoimmune disorder with T-cell dependent antibodies against post-synaptic acetylcholine receptors at the motor endplate.
-The disorder can affect ocular, bulbar, extremity and even respiratory muscles with weakness and fatigue that fluctuates throughout the day.
+The disorder can affect ocular, bulbar, extremity, and even respiratory muscles, causing weakness and fatigue that fluctuate throughout the day.

-Weakness is more evident later during the day or after exercise.
-Ocular disease presents with diplopia or ptosis while pharyngeal muscle weakness presents with dysarthria and dysphagia.
-Muscles of the jaw, face, neck, trunk and respiratory muscles are affected in the generalized form of the disease.
+Weakness is more evident later in the day or after exercise.
+The ocular disease presents with diplopia or ptosis, while pharyngeal muscle weakness presents with dysarthria and dysphagia.
+Muscles of the jaw, face, neck, trunk, and respiratory muscles are affected in the generalized form of the disease.

-Respiratory muscle weakness is known as myasthenic crisis due to respiratory failure which can be complicated by dysphagia and aspiration.
-It can be precipitated by infection, surgery or immunosuppressants withdrawal.
+Respiratory muscle weakness is known as a myasthenic crisis due to respiratory failure, which can be complicated by dysphagia and aspiration.
+Infection, surgery, or immunosuppressant withdrawal can precipitate a myasthenic crisis.

 Management of MG

 Up to 15% of patients with MG will have enlarged thymoma on chest radiographs.
-Repetitive nerve stimulation and single fiber electromyography will show impaired neuromuscular transmission at the motor endplate.
-Improvement of symptoms after acetylcholine esterase inhibitors (edrophonium) injection was used as initial screening test but lacks specificity.
+Repetitive nerve stimulation and single-fiber electromyography will show impaired neuromuscular transmission at the motor endplate.
+Improvement of symptoms after acetylcholine esterase inhibitors (edrophonium) injection was used as an initial screening test but lacks specificity.

 Treatment of MG

-Anti-acetylcholine esterase medications are used for symptoms control while immunosuppressive therapy e.g. steroid, azathioprine is used for disease control.
+Anti-acetylcholine esterase medications are used to control symptoms, while immunosuppressive therapy e.g. steroid, azathioprine is used for disease control.

-Plasmapharesis and intravenous immunoglobulins are used in severe cases.
-Some medications can worse MG weakness including fluoroquinolone, quinine, magnesium, aminoglycoside antibiotics, procainamide and beta blockers.
+Plasmapheresis and intravenous immunoglobulins are used in severe cases.
+Some medications can worsen MG weakness, including fluoroquinolone, quinine, magnesium, aminoglycoside antibiotics, procainamide, and beta-blockers.

 Lambert-Eaton Myasthenic Syndrome (LEMS)

-This is also an autoimmune disease affecting the neuromuscular junction that presents with weakness in the setting of small cell lung cancer.
-The weakness is due to decreased release of acetylcholine from nerve terminals with normal vesicles in the presynaptic terminals and normal receptors in the postsynaptic terminals.
-It is thought to be due to antibodies against presynaptic voltage gated calcium channels that allows calcium influx and release of acetylcholine.
+This is an autoimmune disease affecting the neuromuscular junction that presents with weakness in the setting of small cell lung cancer, due to decreased release of acetylcholine from nerve terminals, with normal vesicles in the presynaptic terminals and normal receptors in the postsynaptic terminals.
+It is thought to be due to antibodies against presynaptic voltage-gated calcium channels that allow calcium influx and acetylcholine release.

-Treatment with guanidine increases presynaptic acetylcholine release with improvement of the muscular weakness.
-Other therapies include pyridostigmine which is an acetylcholine esterase inhibitor, IVIG, azathioprine, which is an immunosuppressant and aminopyridine, which prolongs membrane depolarization.
+Administration of guanidine increases presynaptic acetylcholine release, resulting in improved muscular weakness.
+Other therapies include pyridostigmine, which is an acetylcholine esterase inhibitor, IVIG, azathioprine, which is an immunosuppressant, and aminopyridine, which prolongs membrane depolarization.

 Spinal Muscular Atrophy (SMA)

-SMA is defined as a degeneration of the anterior horn cells of the spinal cord that can manifest prenatally or early in life.
-There are four types of the disorder; the most severe form is called Warding-Hoffman disease.
+SMA is defined as a degeneration of the anterior horn cells of the spinal cord.
+It can manifest prenatally or early in life.
+There are four types of the disorder; the most severe form is Warding-Hoffman disease.

-Infants with this disorder usually die from respiratory failure in the first year of life.
-Patients present with lower motor neuron symmetrical weakness or even paralysis of the proximal muscles with absent deep tendon reflexes.
-Bulbar muscle involvement leads to weak cry, poor suckling, aspiration and tongue twitches.
+Infants with this disorder usually die from respiratory failure within the first year of life.
+Patients present with lower motor neuron symmetrical weakness, or even paralysis, of the proximal muscles with no deep tendon reflexes.
+Bulbar muscle involvement leads to a weak cry, poor suckling, aspiration, and tongue twitches.

-The diagnosis of SMA is made by electoromyography, nerve conduction studies and muscle biopsy.
-Electromyography shows fibrillation in abnormal spontaneous activity in the muscle while muscle biopsy shows atrophic and hypertrophied muscle fibers.
+SMA is diagnosed by electromyography, nerve conduction studies, and muscle biopsy.
+Electromyography shows fibrillation in abnormal spontaneous activity in the muscles, while a muscle biopsy shows atrophic and hypertrophied muscle fibers.

-Management is mainly supportive for respiratory failure.
-Nusinersen is a drug approved for treatment of SMA that increases survival of motor neuron protein in affected patients.
+Management is mainly supportive of respiratory failure.
+Nusinersen is a drug approved for treating SMA that increases the survival of motor neuron proteins in affected patients.

 Myotonic Dystrophy (DM)

-This is an autosomal dominant disorder due to expansion of the CTG (DM1) or CCTG (DM2) trinucleotide repeat in the dystrophica myotonica protein kinase gene that results in arrhythmias, balding, infertility, cataract and diabetes mellitus.
+This is an autosomal dominant disorder, caused by the expansion of the CTG (DM1) or CCTG (DM2) trinucleotide repeating in the dystrophica myotonica protein kinase gene.
+DM results in arrhythmia, balding, infertility, cataracts, and diabetes mellitus.

-Diagnosis is made with electromyography, muscle biopsy and genetic testing.
-Treatment is mainly supportive with pacemaker, respiratory support, physical therapy, CNS stimulants and analgesics according to the clinical presentation.
+Diagnosis is made using electromyography, muscle biopsy, and genetic testing.
+Treatment is mainly supportive and involves the use of pacemakers, respiratory support, physical therapy, CNS stimulants, and analgesics, depending on clinical presentation.

 Charcot-Marie-Tooth (CMT) Disease

-This is also called hereditary motor sensory neuropathy due to genetic mutation of one of the myelin genes.
-The disease can be classified in to type 1 and 2 according to the mutation.
-It is a combination of motor and sensory manifestations and deformity due to nerve demyelination.
+It is also called hereditary motor sensory neuropathy and is caused by a genetic mutation of one of the myelin genes.
+The disease can be classified into type 1 or 2, depending on the mutation.
+It is a combination of motor and sensory manifestations and deformities due to nerve demyelination.

-Patients develop muscle weakness with diminished or absent reflexes that leads to atrophy of the calf muscles and intrinsic muscles of the hands and feet.
-Deformities develop in the form of Pes cavus foot deformity, stork leg deformity and even kyphoscoliosis.
-Sensation is also affected with absent deep proprioception and vibration sense.
+Patients develop muscle weakness with diminished or absent reflexes, leading to atrophy of the calf muscles as well as the intrinsic muscles of the hands and feet.
+Deformities develop in the form of Pes cavus foot deformity, stork leg deformity, and even kyphoscoliosis.
+The sensation is also affected, causing absent deep proprioception and vibration sensation.

-Diagnosis is made with nerve conduction studies, which show slow conduction of 60% normal in both sensory and motor nerves in type 1 CMT while nerve biopsy shows defective myelination with onion bulbs of demyelination and remyelination with abundant Schwann cells.
+Diagnosis is made through nerve conduction studies, which show slow conduction, 60% of normal, in both sensory and motor nerves in type 1 CMT, while a nerve biopsy shows defective myelination, with onion bulbs of demyelination and remyelination with abundant Schwann cells.
 Genetic testing detects the type of mutation and confirms the diagnosis.

-Type 2 CMT has similar presentation of distal motor weakness, sensory loss and diminished reflexes and deformity but less severe than type 1 with later presentation in life.
+Type 2 CMT has a similar presentation of distal motor weakness, sensory loss, and diminished reflexes and deformity.
+It is less severe than type 1 and presents later in life.

 Management of CMT disease is mainly supportive.
 Physical therapy and even surgery are indicated for deformities.
-Ascorbic acid, neutrophin-3 and progesterone antagonists help promote myelination and slow the disease progression.
+Ascorbic acid, neurotrophin-3, and progesterone antagonists help promote myelination and slow the disease progression.

 Spinal and Bulbar Muscular Atrophy